shlomova/SnakeGame/README.md

 First Download the [Snake Game Code](SnakeGame_LF.zip), and open the project, where you’ll have:

-1. **Questions:** The logic behind the snake itself🐍consists of two files: snake.h and snake.c.
+1. **Questions:** The logic behind the snake itself🐍consists of two files: `snake.h` and `snake.c`.
-    The snake.h file already contains the function declarations, you’re task is to fill in the .c.
+    The `snake.h` file already contains the function declarations, you’re task is to fill in the `snake.c`.

 2. **Tests**: (Almost) As usual.
     You would like to test your code after every step.
     (I’ll be explicit here: once you implemented a function, run the relevant unit tests and see if they pass, don’t move on as long as you didn’t finish with the current function)
     Hence you have several test suites.
 Every test suite is located in a separate file.
-    Open Evaluator.c.
+    Open `Evaluator.c`.
 You will see that the different unit test suites are imported with `IMPORT_TESTS` macro and run with `RUN_TESTS` macro.
-    Every time you reach a step below, uncomment the relevant `RUN_TESTS` lines in the main() function.
+    Every time you reach a step below, uncomment the relevant `RUN_TESTS` lines in the `main()` function.
     This way, you gradually enable the required tests as you go.

-3. After you finish with all of the unit tests, you'll be able to leave just the last one: run_`snake_t`est (that actually runs the game instead of testing)
+3. After you finish with all the unit tests, you'll be able to leave just the last one: `run_snake_t`est (that actually runs the game instead of testing)

 ## **Step 1: The birth of a snake**